Intellectual Property Crime

-There is a requirement in some criminal law covering Intellectual Property to demonstrate that an illegal activity is carried out in the course of a business and the words used in the Trade Marks Act 1994 are similar to those used in the Trade Descriptions Act 1968.
+There is a requirement in some criminal law covering Intellectual Property, as detailed in the above sections of this guidance, to demonstrate that an illegal activity is carried out in the course of a business and the words used in the Trade Marks Act 1994 are similar to those used in the Trade Descriptions Act 1968.

 Fraud Act 2006

 Section 2 Fraud Act covers fraud by false representation.
 This offence requires dishonesty in making a false representation, an intention to make a gain for oneself or another or an intention to cause loss to another or expose another to a risk of loss.
-Dishonesty is determined by the reasonable standards of honest people.
 The representation can be direct or implied, so a trade mark falsely applied to goods could constitute either a direct or implied representation as to the trade origin or manufacture of the goods.
 The maximum sentence on indictment is 10 years' imprisonment and/or an unlimited fine.

 Section 6 Fraud Act covers possession of any article(s) for use in the course of or in connection with any fraud.